Automating shapefile and GeoJSON exports from municipal portals

 def enforce_and_validate_crs(gdf: gpd.GeoDataFrame, expected_epsg: int = 4326) -> gpd.GeoDataFrame:

-raise ValueError("Source Shapefile lacks .prj metadata.
-Manual CRS assignment required.")
+raise ValueError("Source lacks .prj metadata; manual CRS assignment required.")

 if abs(bounds[0]) > 180 or abs(bounds[1]) > 90:

-raise ValueError("Coordinates exceed geographic bounds.
-Verify CRS assignment before transformation.")
+raise ValueError("Coordinates exceed geographic bounds; verify CRS before transforming.")

 gdf = gdf.to_crs(epsg=expected_epsg)